stelzinga/MF/Management_Framework.md

 Risk is an undesirable consequence of conducting Operations and Management within a non-controllable Environment.
 Its minimisation through Risk Management is an important responsibility of a Manager.
 Risk is also the focus of the Business Functions Risk sometimes also called Quality Assurance or Quality Control.
 It is important to note that depending on the Venture, Risk is fundamental or incidental to the Venture.
 For example, in Financial Institutions Risk is fundamental and the very active management of Risk is core throughout Operations.
 The same is true for pharmaceutical, airplane and car manufacturing companies for example.
 On the other hand for a small furniture manufacturer Risk is more incidental to Operations, and it can be -partially- managed through insurance.

-### Image
+### Reputation
-The Image of a Venture is a non-monetary but often crucial Result of conducting Operations.
-A Venture's Image relates to how Stakeholders, and thus *any people* in the Environment and in the Venture itself *perceive* the Venture as a whole against a wide possible range of metrics relevant to any of those people, like aesthetics of Services, general reliability of the Services or reliability of the Venture on making good on its contractual obligations.
-It also includes aspects not directly linked to the Services offered like whether the Venture takes care of its employees or whether it cares for the climate or environment, whether it has involvement in financing or otherwise enabling criminal, terrorist, or other malicious entities, etc. There is no well defined scope for Image nor is it easy to measure.
-However, the notion of Image is key to a Venture, and it is possible that a poor Image can break the Venture over time whereas at the same time, a good Image can temporarily make up for poorer Services from the Venture for example.
+The Reputation or Image of a Venture is a non-monetary but often crucial Result of conducting Operations.
+A Venture's Reputation relates to how Stakeholders, and thus *any people* in the Environment and in the Venture itself *perceive* the Venture as a whole against a wide possible range of metrics relevant to any of those people, like aesthetics of Services, general reliability of the Services, reliability of the Venture on making good on its contractual obligations or on its ability to deliver value to its owners.
+It also includes aspects not directly linked to the Services offered like whether the Venture takes care of its employees or whether it cares for the climate or environment, whether it has involvement in financing or otherwise enabling criminal, terrorist, or other malicious entities, etc. There is no well defined scope for Reputation nor is it easy to measure.
+However, the notion of Reputation is important to a Venture, and it is possible that a poor Reputation can break the Venture over time whereas at the same time, a good one can temporarily make up for poorer Services from the Venture for example.
-The Venture's Image is the focus of Business Function Communications and possibly Marketing.
+The Venture's Reputation is the focus of Business Function Communications and possibly Marketing.
 ________________________________________
 ## Management
 Management, or Managing, focuses on a person, called *Manager*, proactively and continuously assuring the availability of enough Capital to finance the Cost of Resources that assure the Run and Change of the Operation's Processes in order for Services to be delivered to Clients yielding Revenue whilst containing and reducing Risk.

-The above summary is essentially an alternative view of the Profile.
+The above sections are an alternative view of the Profile.
 To achieve it, Management consists of continuously and intermittently performing four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* or *POLC* (Rutter, 2003), (Loyd et al, 2020), (University of Ohio, 2010), (Poff et al, 2023).
 Whereas the POLC are commonly understood to constitute the four core *functions* a Manager performs, the amount of time spent on each, as well as the detail required to be covered varies depending on the Venture.
 The Profile aims at defining these four functions more holistically such that it provides guidance to Managers in the context of the overall structure of a Venture.

 Management applies part or whole of the four POLC to Operations first and foremost, but also applies them to key topics or themes that affect Operations or the entire Venture transversely.
 Such themes are, for example, the Financial aspects of running Operations, Human Resources, Risk across all its different angles, or the complex aspects of selling the Services to Clients through Marketing, etc. These themes are commonly referred to as *Business Functions*.